MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 The app rollout journey for your customers requires assistance in the form of consulting, adoption planning, and troubleshooting support.
 Your customer engagement team can work with the customers to find early adopters to run a pilot program for your app adoption.
 Running a pilot program aids the customer to adopt the app faster, without roadblocks, and with higher retention numbers.

 Encourage and guide your customers to do a phased rollout with a few members.
 The business decision makers and IT team can identify a department or a group of volunteer employees as early adopters for a trial run before scaling up the rollout across all planned users.
-It’ll help you build a stronger presence in the customer’s organization.
+It helps you to build a more impactful presence in the customer’s organization.
 Also, it helps you obtain user feedback around the app adoption journey and the app features usage patterns.

 Share important and relevant information to help the users to adopt your app and admins to deploy it.
 Provide the following assets in your app adoption toolkit: